Washington Hill ZIP codes: 21231

-In the 1840s, the decade when Washington Medical College (present site of Church Home and Hospital), Washington Hill's namesake, moved closer to the City, Washington Hill was still considered a distant suburb.
+Washington Hill is a culturally, racially and economically diverse community, that covers 27 blocks of Southeast Baltimore.
+The community prides itself on inclusiveness.
+In the 1840s, the decade when Washington Medical College (present site of Church Home and Hospital), Washington Hill's namesake, moved closer to Baltimore City, Washington Hill was still considered a distant suburb.
 It was not until the decade before the Civil War that the building of large houses along Broadway and East Baltimore began in earnest.
 The belief that high grounds were surrounded by healthier air encouraged this trend, as did the availability of gaslight, and the fashionable townhouses at the top of Washington Hill were completed in the 1850s.

 Although Washington Hill did not become a residential area until the 1850s, the history of the area begins at least a century earlier.
 Fells Point, Washington Hill's southern neighbor, was an important East Coast Harbor by 1750 due to its deep-water harbor.
 In 1733, Fells Point and Baltimore Town were incorporated into Baltimore City, but until the walling of Harford Run, draining of swampland, and the construction of a new bridge at Fayette Street (which was not completed until 1812) the two areas retained separate identities because of transportation difficulties and the threat of yellow fever.